Updated on December 12, 2022

 • If it’s still uncomfortable or you experience problems frequently, stop using contacts and contact your doctor.

-Getting a contact stuck in your eye is frightening, but don't panic.
-The contact will not get stuck behind your eye.
-It might require a trip to the doctor to get it out.
+Getting a contact stuck in your eye is frightening, but don’t panic.
+The contact lens will not get stuck behind your eye, but it might require a trip to the doctor to get it out.

-Don't get aggressive when you take out your contacts.
-Try adding a drop or two of contact lens rewetting drops and wait a minute to see if the lens loosens up.
+Don’t get aggressive when you take out your contacts.
+Add a drop or two of contact lens rewetting drops and wait a minute to see if the lens loosens.
 Make sure you blink a lot when trying to remove it.
 If it’s still stuck after several tries, contact your doctor.

 Never forcefully try to remove a contact lens from your eye.
 You’re always better off seeing your doctor for help with removal if you are concerned about damaging the lens or hurting your eye.